 The Community Development staff work at the local, regional and national level to promote the economic resilience and mobility of low- and moderate-income (LMI) and underserved individuals and communities.
 They accomplish their work in many ways, including: conducting research and identifying emerging issues; developing resources and sharing ideas; and fostering collaboration and building partnerships.
-The department also includes the new Institute for Economic Equity which aims to examine how disenfranchised individuals and communities interact with the economy; identify disparities that suppress the ability of historically marginalized communities to participate and benefit from the economy; and advance evidence-based ideas to foster a more equitable economy.
+The department also includes the Institute for Economic Equity, which aims to examine how disenfranchised individuals and communities interact with the economy; identify disparities that suppress the ability of historically marginalized communities to participate and benefit from the economy; and advance evidence-based ideas to foster a more equitable economy.
 Typical positions include policy analysts, data scientists and outreach specialists.

 Employee Engagement & Corporate Communications

 The mission of the Employee Engagement & Corporate Communications division is to establish and conduct effective two-way communications programs that help inform the Federal Reserve System's work to achieve full employment, price stability, efficient and reliable payments services, and safe and responsible banking practices.

 Employee Engagement & Corporate Communications is responsible for establishing and implementing the Bank’s internal and external communications strategy.
 The division produces and distributes publications for employees, bankers, scholars and other audiences; oversee and provide content, multimedia and programming services for the Bank’s internal and external websites; and administer the public relations, marketing, district outreach and government affairs programs.
 Typical positions include media relations specialists, web content strategists, editors, graphic designers and web developers.